 Environmental clause

-The environmental clause provides for member states to keep or introduce more protection of the environment in a member state that EU rules othervise would allow.
+The environmental clause provides for member states to keep or introduce more protection of the environment in a member state that EU rules otherwise would allow.
 There are strict conditions for such derogations.

-In 1987 the Single European Act introduced decision-making by qualified majority voting for matters affecting trade between member states (the Internal Market).
+In 1987, the Single European Act introduced decision-making by qualified majority voting for matters affecting trade between member states in the so-called Internal Market).
 Denmark, in particular, was afraid of having its environmental standards reduced by this.

 In 2003, the EU Court allowed Denmark to keep its rules on nitrates because the EU Commission had not respected a statement from the EU's Health Committee.
 Yet the Danish rules on sulphites were outlawed.